 NORTH CAROLINA

-• Minimum assets not less than $5,000
+• Minimum net assets of $5,000

-• Surety bond not less than $5,000
+• Surety bond of at least $5,000

-• E&O insurance of $250,000
+• Errors and Omissions (E&O) insurance coverage of $250,000

-Contact Info:
+Contact Information

-Home Inspector Licensure Board
+North Carolina Home Inspector License Board

 325 N. Salisbury Street

-Raleigh, NC 27603
+Raleigh, NC 27603-5926

 NORTH DAKOTA

-Home Inspectors in North Dakota are regulated by the Secretary of State.
+Home inspectors in North Dakota are regulated by the Secretary of State.

 • Be 18 years of age